Community shock over 'acid' attack on boy

 Community shock in Worcester over 'acid' attack on boy

-Residents in Worcester have described a suspected acid attack on a boy, three, as 'terrible' and 'worrying'.
+Residents in Worcester have described a suspected acid attack on a three-year-old boy as "terrible" and "worrying".

+The boy was "deliberately attacked" at Home Bargains at Shrub Hill Retail Park at 14:15 BST on Saturday, West Mercia Police said.

 -